Rittika1/RayFin-TEvolution/README.md

 ### Initial Data Processing
 - The data was provided in the format .fsa.
-- Due to contaminations like adapters and duplicate sequences, the file was initially rejected by NCBI.
+- Due to contaminations like adapters and duplicate sequences, the file was initially rejected by NCBI.\
+- **Script Used**: `remove_TSA_contamination.py`

 ### Genome Annotation
 - **Script Used**: `fullbrakerpipeline_bichir.sh`